srinjoymukherjee/Btree_Python/README.md

 # Btree_Python
-BTree and it's critical algorithms using Python
+BTree and it's critical algorithms implemented using Python